dev-summar/Sports_Booking_MIET/README.md

-Here is your **fully polished, production-ready GitHub-style `README.md`** for the MIET Sports Booking System — clean, professional, and ready to publish.

----

 # **MIET Sports Booking System**

 A comprehensive and user-friendly web application designed to streamline sports court bookings at **Model Institute of Engineering & Technology (MIET), Jammu**.